-It means that content marketing is a long-term strategy that focuses on building a strong relationship with your target audience by giving them high-quality content that is very relevant to them and delivering it consistently.
+Content marketing is a long-term strategy that focuses on building a strong relationship with your target audience by giving them high-quality content that is relevant to them and delivering it consistently.
 It also means tailoring your content depending on what stage of the buying journey your customer is at.
 For instance, if you’ve got a prospect seeking more information, a good content offering would be an eBook or cheatsheet.

-Eventually, when customers make a purchase decision, their loyalty already lies with you.
-They will purchase your productand prefer it over competitors’ options.
+Eventually, when customers make a purchase decision, their loyalty already lies with you; they purchase your product and prefer it over competitors’ options.

 In contrast to one-off advertising, content marketing shows that you actually care about your customers.

-Today, more than ever before, people want to feel like you care about them.
-The world is louder and noisier than ever before, and attention is our most valuable resource.
+Today, more than ever before, people want to feel like they matter.
+The world is louder and noisier now, and keeping consumers’ attention is the marketer’s most valuable resource.

 Content Marketing Overview